gluster/glusterdocs/docs/Administrator Guide/Setting Up Clients.md

     You can download the software at [GlusterFS download page][1].

 4. Install Gluster Native Client on the client.

+   **Note**
+    The package versions listed in the example below may not be the latest release.
+Please refer to the download page to ensure that you have the recently released packages.
 ~~~
     `$ sudo rpm -i glusterfs-3.8.5-1.x86_64`
     `$ sudo rpm -i glusterfs-fuse-3.8.5-1.x86_64`